haskellweekly/haskellweekly/data/newsletter/issue-174.markdown

     > There is a never ending discussion about using llvm vs the default backend.
 So here is a quick recap of what we are talking about and my opinions on the matter.

 -   [Static Smart Constructors with Double Splices](https://chrisdone.com/posts/static-smart-constructors/) by Chris Done
-    > Sometimes you’re making a DSL and you need a way to make a smart constructor that is static.
+    > Sometimes you're making a DSL and you need a way to make a smart constructor that is static.

 -   [Can we call a function a googol times?](https://medium.com/@maiavictor/calling-a-function-a-googol-times-53933c072e3a) by Victor Maia
     > Yes, this is about optimal reductions!